z411/trackma/docs/gettingstarted.rst

 * ``tracker_interval``

   * Time **in seconds** for the tracker to re-check for a running player in the background.
-Decrease this value if you want wMAL to react quicker when you have a media player running.
+Decrease this value if you want Trackma to react quicker when you have a media player running.
   * Type: Integer
   * Default value: ``120``